How Can I Change Print Size When Printing From iPhone?

 • Find the “Page Size” settings and choose the appropriate size for your document.

-• To ensure that the document prints out in the correct size, change the “Scale” setting.
-Typically, you can alter this setting from “Actual print size” to “Fit Page.”
+• To ensure that the document prints out at the correct size, change the “Scale” setting.
+Typically, you can alter this setting from “actual print size” to “fit page.”

 • After setting things up, click the “Print” button to confirm the printing options.

-Following these instructions should cause your printer to print out documents in their correct print size.
+Following these instructions should cause your printer to print out documents at the correct size.
 However, it might take a few tries to get it perfect.

 If There Is No Print Option Available on My iPhone